 The Québec Ombudsman reviews complaints from persons, enterprises, groups or associations who believe that they have been unfairly or improperly treated by a Government of Québec department or agency or by an institution in the health and social services network (second-level recourse in this sector).
 Do you have a complaint?
 Then feel free to contact us.
 Your file will be handled in complete confidentiality.

 Our investigation results outline the facts and explain the action taken by the Québec Ombudsman.
-This week must-read: a man contacted the Québec Ombudsman to complain about the lack of follow-up from the Ministère de l’Environnement to enforce the noise rules at a shooting range near his residence.
+This week must-read: a citizen who wanted to apply for a record suspension discovered at the courthouse that he could not because of an outstanding balance of $2.